This Garlic Hedgehog Sourdough Bread is the most fun you can have with a groups of friends and a loaf of bread!

 Preheat the oven to 180/350/gas 4

-Turn the loaf and slice in inch wide sections to create a checkerboard.
+Turn the loaf 90° and again slice in inch wide sections, creating a checkerboard.

-Wrap the entire loaf tightly in aluminum foil, and bake for 20 minutes.
+Wrap the entire loaf tightly in aluminum foil and place it onto a baking tray.